 Why was the ground delighted with the earthquake?

 And why did the chicken really cross the road?

-This heavily illustrated (in color on some Kindle devices) book provides a new twist on some old classic jokes, while including a few originals — all told in a bit of a different, yet engaging, way.
+This heavily illustrated paperback, now in color, provides a new twist on some old classic jokes, while including a few originals — all told in a bit of a different, yet engaging, way.